Åke Parmerud

 Åke Parmerud (born 24 July 1953) is a Swedish composer, musician, and multimedia artist noted for his acoustic and electronic works, which have been performed mostly in Europe, Mexico, and Canada.
 He is also noted for the design of stage and acoustics as well as interactive media and software.
 He has received recognition for his work from a number of festivals in Europe and has won two Swedish Grammis awards.
 He has been a member of the Royal Swedish Academy of Music since 1998.

 Biography

 Education

 Parmerud was born in Lidköping, Sweden.
 After working as a photographer from 1972 to 1974, Parmerud began his music studies in 1978 at the Högskolan för Scen och Musik (Conservatory of Theatre and Music) at the University of Gothenburg, where his teachers included the electronic-music composer and visual artist Rune Lindblad.
 He also studied with electronic-music pioneer Lars Gunnar Bodin Electronic Music Studio (EMS) in Stockholm (Peterson 2001; Parmerud n.d.).

 Career

 Parmerud has been active since the 1970s in music (instrumental and electro-acoustic), multimedia and interactive art and music for videos, dance and cinema (Anon.
 2011a).
-He has been commissioned to write works for institutions in Canada, the Netherlands, France, Germany, Norway and Denmark.
-His music represented Swedish radio at the Prix Italia on two occasions (Parmerud n.d.; Anon.
+He has been commissioned to write works for institutions in Sweden, Canada, the Netherlands, France, Germany, Norway and Denmark.
+His music represented Swedish radio at the Prix Italia on two occasions and was nominated for the Grand Nordic Music Prize (Parmerud n.d.; Anon.
 2011b).